adityaramesh/hmp4/README.md

 		}
 	}

-The `hmp4` library requires a data structure that defines the HMPP directives to be invoked before each loop.
-This data structure is supplied as the argument to the `HMP4_ANNOTATE_LOOP` macro, which is invoked before each loop that is associated with HMPP directives.
-The macro reads from the data structure the names and the parameters of the HMPP directives associated with each loop, and declares the HMPP directives for you.
+The `hmp4` library requires a data structure that contains the contents of the HMPP directives associated with each loop.
+This data structure is supplied as the argument to the `HMP4_ANNOTATE_LOOP` macro, which is invoked before each loop associated with HMPP directives.
+This macro reads the contents of the HMPP directive associated with each loop from the data structure, and pastes the contents into a series of pragma statements.
+The tuple associated with the code listing above is given below.

-These names and parameters of these directives are provided in a tuple of tuple of tuple of loop parameters.
-The data structure is triply nested because there can be multiple loops in a program, and multiple HMPP directives corresponding to each loop.
-The tuple corresponding to the previous code listing is given
-below:

 	#define LOOP_PARAMETERS                                            \
 		(                                                          \